veebch/veebkeeb/apps/midi/README.md

 # MIDI

 This version has 2 layers, one for MIDI, and one for light adjustment.
-It is a simple starting point, but you can always recompile using QMK if you want to change things
+It is a simple starting point, but you can always recompile using QMK if you want to change things (see the Recompiling section).

 ## Midi Layer